laravella/laravella/README.md

 A starter package for laravel.
 Includes a facade, artisan commands, IoC class, migrations and database seed examples.

 ###laravella/cms
 A content management system and blog built on crud.
+It supplements laravella/ravel at the moment but will eventually replace it.

 Quick start guide
 -------------------